StevenMicheletti/autoLM/README.md

 ### Input

-There are two primary input files and one optional file:
+There are two primary input files and one optional file (see example files):
-1) Allele frequencies for each population, tab deliminted
+1) Allele frequencies for each population, tab deliminted <br>
-    Format: First column is population name, following columns are allele frequencies for each SNP
+    Format: First column is population name, following columns are allele frequencies for each SNP.
-2) Measures of environmental variables for each population
+2) Measures of environmental variables for each population <br>
     Format: Rows correspond to populations, in the same order as file 1.
 Do not include population names.
 Following columns are raw environmental measures for each population.
-3) Population coordinates, in meters (optional), tab deliminted
+3) Population coordinates, in meters (optional), tab deliminted  <br>
     Format: First column is population name, second column is genetic cluster (integer), third is east (meters), fourth is north (meters).